developmentorientedtransit/TyTheRegularMan/README.md

-- 👋 Hi, I’m @TheoMilstein
+- 👋 Hi, I’m @tytheregularman
 - 👀 I’m interested in Rust.
 - 🌱 I’m currently learning how git works.
 - 💞️ I’m looking to collaborate on literally anything.
-- 📫 How to reach me: TheodoreMilstein@gmail.com
+- 📫 How to reach me: tytheregularman@gmail.com